MysteryGang/tictactoe-hugb/Docs/DevelopmentManual.md

 1. Sign up on Heroku here --> https://signup.heroku.com/
 2. Set up Heroku Toolbelt
-3. Sign in to Heroku usint the Toolbelt
+3. Sign in to Heroku using the Toolbelt
 4. Follow these steps -->https://devcenter.heroku.com/categories/nodejs-support